mao-code/Tutor-Backend-Security/W2/README.md

 SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
 ```
 * The header contains metadata about the JWT, such as the algorithm used to sign the token.
-* The payload contains the actual data being transmitted, such as user ID, username, or email address.
+* The payload contains the actual data being transmitted, such as user ID, username, or email address. (<u>We don't store sensitive information here.</u>)
 * The signature is used to verify the integrity of the JWT and ensure that the token has not been tampered with.

-* The structure of JWT and the transmit flow are shown below.
+**The structure of JWT and the transmit flow are shown below.**

 <img
 width="400px"